 The Dance Education Initiative Curriculum Guide is a valuable resource for K-16 dance educators and teaching artists.
-In framing dance as an integral part of learning for all students, the Guide blends cultural and contextual considerations into all aspects of the discipline.
+It frames dance as an integral part of learning for all students.

-Part Two introduces A Model for Dance in the Schools.
-The parts of the model are explained including perspectives on the art and discipline of dance.
-Widely applicable to any form of dance and to any educational setting, the model explains dance in a way that is useful to both specialist and non-specialist dance educators.
+Part Two introduces a model for dance in the schools.
+The model is explained through perspectives on the art and discipline of dance.
+It is widely applicable to any form of dance and to any educational setting.
+Part Three provides tools for planning and implementing dance learning experience.

 The price for each handbook is $30 (includes shipping and handling).